binalyze/n8n-nodes-binalyze-air/README.md

 Manage incident response cases, notes, and activities.

 **Operations:**
-- `archiveCase` - Archive a specific case
 - `changeOwner` - Change the owner of a case
+  - **Organization-First:** Select organization first, then case is filtered by organization
 - `checkName` - Check if a case name is available
 - `closeCase` - Close a specific case
+  - **Organization-First:** Select organization first, then case is filtered by organization
 - `create` - Create a new case
 - `get` - Retrieve a specific case
   - **Simplified:** Only requires the case ID - no organization selection needed